rmolinamir/with-context-react/README.md

 npm install --save with-context-react
 ```

+---

 ## CodeSandbox Showcase

 ### [Showcase](https://o96ljrvjpq.codesandbox.io/)

 [![Edit with-context-react](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/o96ljrvjpq?fontsize=14)

+---

 ## Usage

 We'll use a package called **[`react-png-button`](https://www.npmjs.com/package/react-png-button)** which includes a React context and a provider to showcase how both `withContext` and `<WithContext />` can come into play. **I suggest checking out the showcase referenced above and also looking at the react dev tools to see how the providers are rendered**.

+We can also pass multiple contexts and providers by using `withContexts` and `<WithContexts />`, both of these work similarly to their respective counterparts mentioned above.
+To do this, I have done a context that changes the class of the `<body>` HTML element, from a dark theme to a light theme and vice versa, [here's the source code for that context](https://github.com/rmolinamir/with-context-react/blob/master/example/src/themeContext.js).

+---

 ### Using `withContext` to wrap a single class (or functional) component